Courageous Flowering Crabapple

 I stratified the seed in the fridge and germinated the seed in a seedbed I created at my Prairie Shade Nursery located ten minutes from Portage la Prairie.
 Two years later I selected the best five seedlings growing in the seedbeds that had excellent leaf colour.
 I budded those five selected seedlings and evaluated them in the nursery five years later.
 Gladiator was selected for its glossy leaf colour and upright form.
 The other four selections all flowered well in the springtime but there was one selection that produced only a few, tiny fruit and no seed while the others were loaded with the Royalty sized fruit.

-I sent Gladiator and Courageous to Aubin Nurseries and they budded both of these trees at their Vineland nursery field (southern Ontario).
+I sent Gladiator and Courageous to Aubin Nurseries and they budded both of these trees at their Vineland Nursery Field (located in Southern Ontario).
 They reported back that the only three trees of all the other prairie crabapples that showed no signs of fireblight were Thunderchild, Gladiator and Courageous.

-I decided to commercialize Courageous because of the upright, broad crown form, high resistance to fireblight, early pink flowers with significant fragrance and that it produce a few tiny fruit that had no seed.
+I decided to commercialize Courageous because of the upright, broad crown form, high resistance to fireblight, early pink flowers with significant fragrance and the prodcution of few, tiny fruit that had no seed.
 I dedicated this tree to Lawrence Aubin by naming the new cultivar ‘DurLawrence’.
 The Dur designates the developer Rick Durand and Lawrence is after Lawrence Aubin.
 The commercial name is Courageous, acknowledging the great courage that Lawrence Aubin exhibited during the years he dealt with heart disease and later the struggle he had with cancer that eventually took his life.